zhixin9001/2021-SAA/note/tips.md

     - NAT gateway, you are charged for each hour that your NAT gateway is available and each Gigabyte of data that it processes
     - NAT instance, charged as EC2 instance
     - both not support ipv6
+- AWS Resource Access Manager (RAM)
+    - no additional charge.
+    - a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
+    - You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+    - You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps:
+        - create a Resource Share
+        - specify resources
+        - specify accounts.
+### Security groups
+- By default, security groups allow all outbound traffic.
+- Security group rules are always permissive; you can't create rules that deny access.
+- Security groups are stateful

 ### Auto Scaling group
 - policy